 Land use Minimum parking generation rate

+Bed and breakfast accommodation One on-site parking space for the bed and breakfast accommodation.
+This is additional to the required car parking for the dwelling house, and subject to compliance with the precinct criteria for the location of garages.

+Serviced apartment See rates for residential flat buildings (Table

 Industrial land uses

 General industry 2.7 spaces per 100m 2

 Light industry 3 spaces per 100m 2

 Vehicle body repair workshop 6.75 spaces per 100m 2

 Boat repair facility 6.75 spaces per 100m 2

-Community land uses Pr.
+Community land uses

 Child care centre

 Staff parking 8 0.5 spaces per 100m 2

 Community facility 2 spaces per 100m 2

 Educational establishment 1 space per 100m 2 On-site parking for disabled persons is to be provided at a minimum rate of 1 car space per 50 car spaces or part thereof.

-Tertiary establishment In addition to the above, on-site parking is provided for students as a rate of one car space per 10 students.
+Tertiary establishment In addition to the above, on-site parking is provided for students at a rate of one car space per 10 students.

 Emergency services facility 3 spaces per 100m 2

 Health services facility 2 spaces per 100m 2

 Health consulting rooms 4.5 spaces per 100m 2 Note: Variations to these parking rates apply to zoned land in the area bounded by Syd Einfeld Drive, Edgecliff Road, Adelaide Street and Vernon Street, Woollahra (see Section E1.8.6).

 Medical centre 5 spaces per 100m 2

-Place of pupper worship Parking rate to be determined on a site specific basis.
+Place of public worship Parking rate to be determined on a site specific basis.
 A traffic and parking report must be submitted with applications for this use.

-Public administration building 2.5 spaces per 100m 2